rladies-nyc/source/content/post/2019-05-28-nyr-conference-tips.md

 Amanda Dobbyn (This Talk is on Fire: Using Twitter and Google to Track Fires in NYC): We Didn’t Start the Fire, Billy Joel

-Letisha Smith (Cooking Up Statistics: The Science & The Art): I'm Every Woman
+Letisha Smith (Cooking Up Statistics: The Science & The Art): I'm Every Woman - Chaka Khan

+Spotify’s [Tech Ladies](https://open.spotify.com/playlist/0VAHe4mcJDB5iWBgypMq2X) playlist also has a lot of empowering singles to choose from!

 ![](/img/2019-05-28-nyr-conference-tips/rladies.jpg)